Skip to main content

 Rancor at times flew from both sides.
 In a departure from the usual public hearing format, where people speak and the board simply listens, the mayor often engaged in direct debate with speakers, at times flashing anger.

-"No one is trying to eliminate the volunteer program at all," he said.
-He offered a history of the ambulance ("The village bought its first ambulance in 1920") to the beginning of his administration, when communication problems began.
-He said the old ambulance chiefs, Lisa Charde and Ann Grabowski, refused to attend the weekly departmental head meetings held by the village administration.
+“No one is trying to eliminate the volunteer program at all,” he said.
+He offered a 100-year history of the ambulance, stopping at the beginning of his administration, when communication problems began.
+He blamed the previous ambulance chiefs, Lisa Charde and Ann Grabowski, for refusing to attend the village’s weekly departmental head meetings.

 "When you have leadership that refused to deal with the mayor, it can't work that way," he said.
 "You can't have leadership by a majority vote."